 Everybody knows about color; not many know about sheen.
 But it is just as important when choosing paints.
 So here we go!

-Sheen is another way to say “light reflectance”.
-Kitchen cabinets are usually high-gloss surfaces and so reflect more light that most ceilings (flat sheen).
+Sheen is another way to say "light reflectance".
+Kitchen cabinets are usually higher-gloss surfaces and so reflect more light that most ceilings (flat sheen).

 One is not better than the other - but there are trade-offs and considerations in choosing which sheen is best for a particular application.